Tax Software

 The TXF standard is no longer published or maintained.
 The Financial Data Exchange (FDX) standard-setting organization has created a replacement for TXF using the ubiquitous JSON format.
 The data structures for over 50 tax documents are defined.
 And they are documented on this website.

-2. File Import - Intelligent Tax Documents™ (PDF with Embedded JSON)
+2. File Import - Intelligent Tax Documents® (PDF with Embedded JSON and/or QR Code)

-Provide Intelligent Tax Document™ file import in your application
+Provide Intelligent Tax Document® file import in your application

 In recent years, instead of mailing tax documents, most providers deliver them via website download in portable document format (PDF).
 As described on this website, PDF tax documents can contain embedded tax data in industry-standard format that can be simply and accurately extracted from the documents.